hapax/hapax.github.io/assets/dice.md

 The dice is rolled clockwise with some energy $K$ and lands at corner
 $c_{i+1}$.
-Whether it continues rolling depends on whether it can overcome the flip barrier, which will clearly depend on how much
+Whether it continues rolling depends on whether it can overcome the flip barrier, which will clearly depend on how much rotational kinetic energy it has to begin with.

+Before we delve into the fine print, we note that of course, this argument fails when the flip barrier is uniform, and hence

+$$
+\Delta h_i = d_i(1 - \cos\beta_i)
+$$

+is the same for all faces.

 #### Extra